 But here's something you might not expect: sensational vegan activism actually goes together perfectly with gaming too, like BBQ tempeh steak and a bottle of claret.
-At least, this is what PETA have discovered, due to the incredible popularity of their awesome parody games, such as Pokémon Black & Blue, Mario Kills Tanooki, and Breasts, Not Animal Tests.
-The animal rights organization's most recent game, Kitten Squad, is one that you can play, for free, on your PS4 right now.
+At least, this is what PETA (People for Ethical Treatment of Animals) have discovered, due to the incredible popularity of their awesome parody games, such as Pokémon Black & Blue, Mario Kills Tanooki and Breasts, Not Animal Tests.
+The animal rights organisation's most recent game, Kitten Squad, is one that you can play, for free, on your PS4 right now.

 In response to Mama Kills Animals, Majesco issued the kind of (admittedly incoming product-supporting) public statement that other massive publishers wouldn't dream of circulating: "While Mama is not a vegetarian, she fully supports the humane treatment of animals, particularly for her canine protégé Max who makes his doggie debut in World Kitchen."
 Majesco even pulled Mama from the kitchen to get her thoughts on the matter: "I would never put rat in my ratatouille," said the fictional cook, in a bizarre but kind of inspired piece of misdirection.
 But this speaks volumes about the place of love, for animals and for games, that PETA is actually coming from.